 There are various factors that can cause cardiomyocyte apoptosis.
-Some of these factors include mechanical factors like stretching, increased excessive calcium concentrations in the cytosol, increased concentrations of neurohormones such as angiotensin II and norepinephrine, as well as increased cytokines such as $TNF\alpha$ .
-Apart from these, other factors that can trigger cardiomyocyte apoptosis include the formation of free oxygen radicals (reactive oxygen species) and exposure to hypoxia.
-Several changes occur intracellularly and extracellularly during ischemia reperfusion, such as excess nitric oxide (NO) which is a free radical involved in the induction of apoptosis.
-17-19
+Some of these factors include mechanical factors like stretching, increased excessive calcium concentrations in the cytosol, and/or increased concentrations of neurohormones such as angiotensin II and norepinephrine, as well as increased cytokines such as $TNF\alpha$.
+Apart from these, other factors that can trigger cardiomyocyte apoptosis include the formation of free oxygen radicals (reactive oxygen species) and exposure to hypoxia.^{1,2} Several changes occur intracellularly and extracellularly during ischemia and/or reperfusion, such as excess nitric oxide (NO) which is a free radical involved in the induction of apoptosis.17-19

 Reactive oxygen species (ROS) and mitochondria play a crucial and wellestablished role in inducing apoptosis, which is the process of programmed cell death, in physiological both and pathological conditions.
 It is a well-known fact that mitochondria not only serve as the source but also as the target of ROS.
-The release of cytochrome-c from mitochondria, triggers caspase activation, mainly mediated by ROS either directly or indirectly, which has been extensively studied and documented.1 studied and demonstrated to apoptosis through several systems and is therefore called death receptors.
-TNF/NGF receptor has a death domain in the cytoplasm that is critical for inducing cell death through а caspase-dependent mechanism.
+The release of cvtochrome-c from mitochondria, which triggers caspase activation, is mainly mediated by ROS either directly or indirectly, which has been extensively studied and documented.1

+Receptors from the Tumor necrosis factor (TNF) or nerve growth factor (NGF) families have various functions, ranging from growth receptors to cell death receptors.
+A subset of this family has been extensively studied and demonstrated to induce apoptosis through several systems and is therefore called death receptors.
+The TNF/NGF receptor has a death domain in the cytoplasm that is critical for inducing cell death through а caspase-dependent mechanism.
 However, ROS generation is equally important in inducing apoptosis, and the antioxidant N-acetylcysteine has been shown to block TNF in several systems, indicating a functional role of ROS during this process.
 ROS can induce TNF, which has an established role in apoptosis.
 Besides, ROS can activate the Fas receptor, which also belongs to the TNF/NGF receptor family, causing apoptotic signal transduction.
 Antioxidants have been shown to inhibit the Fas receptor, which is based on extensive evidence.1,2 cause ROS oxidation of can mitochondrial pores, which disrupts the mitochondria membrane potential, leading to the release of cytochrome-c.
 Interestingly, mitochondria themselves can release ROS through mechanisms that are not yet fully understood.
 These ROS can directly or indirectly increase mitochondrial pores.
 This shows that mitochondria are both targets and sources of ROS, which has been extensively researched and documented.
-Nitric oxide (NO) has been shown to induce apoptosis in various cell systems such as epithelial cells, mesangial cells. endothelial cells.
-The mechanism of NOinduced apoptosis is not entirely known.
-Some researchers observed an increase in receptor expression, while suggested that changes in mitochondrial permeability due to increased ROS were the mechanism.
-However, the fact that NO, which can trigger apoptosis, is inhibited by Bcl-2 shows that mitochondria are indeed the main target of NO, which is a well-established and widely accepted fact.
+Nitric oxide (NO) has been shown to induce apoptosis in various cell systems such as epithelial cells, mesangial cells. and endothelial cells.^{20,21} The mechanism of NOinduced apoptosis is not entirely known.
+Some researchers observed an increase in Fas receptor expression, while others suggested that changes in mitochondrial permeability due to increased ROS were the mechanism.
+However, the fact that NO, which can trigger apoptosis, is inhibited by Bcl-2 shows that mitochondria are indeed the main target of NO, which is a well-established and widely accepted fact.22